bozeman42/zotn/readme.md

 # Zombies of the North

 ## Description
-Zombies of the North is a multiplayer, hunters vs zombies game to be played at conventions.
+Zombies of the North is a multiplayer, hunters vs zombies game to be played at conventions using QR coded game assets that are checked in via a webcam or HID QR code scanner.
 This application manages the players and all game assets.
 At this time I am not granting any license for this software.
 Copyright © 2018 Aaron Kvarnlov-Leverty

 ## Pre-requisites
 1. Install postgres